false-schemers/sharpF/README.md

   *  SFC reader used to read #F source code is case-sensitive
   *  `read` and `string->symbol` are also case-sensitive
   *  there is no support for `eval` and environment functions
-  *  no dynamic `load` or dymamic macroexpansion/compilation
+  *  no dynamic `load` or dynamic macroexpansion/compilation
   *  fixnums are limited to 24 bits, flonums are doubles
   *  no support for bignums/rational/complex numbers
   *  `max` and `min` do not preserve inexactness